frmdstryr/zig-buildpack/README.md

 The supported zig builds are the ones in [this list](https://ziglang.org/download/).

+If the repo contains a `prebuild.zig` file in the repository root, that will be run before building (eg to download files/repos needed).

 It will run then run `zig build` and the rest is up to the `Procfile`.